vfalmado/DS2SOTFS-save-manager/README.md

-# Dark Souls II: SOTFS Save Manager
+# Soulsborne Save Manager

-This script is a straightforward tool designed to manage your *Dark Souls II: Scholar of the First Sin* save files on Linux.
+This script is a straightforward tool designed to manage your  *Darks Souls Remastered * and *Dark Souls II: Scholar of the First Sin* save files on Linux.
 It simplifies the process of backing up and restoring your progress, helping you protect your gameplay and recover saves when needed.

 ## Features
 - **Backup Save File:** Easily create a backup of your current save file.